 Although older at 29 years old, Roselyn has a more carefree outlook in life.
-Unemployed, she wakes up just Abruptly, Cerela stands and peers out of the window. before lunch.
-She feeds their "kids" and fetches water She has smelt a faint scent of smoke.
-A second passes, maybe two.
-Her frown disappears. from a metered faucet to take a shower.
-The Twilight fan "It's someone cooking dinner," she reassures her cousin. then spends the afternoon reading.
+Unemployed, she wakes up just before lunch.
+She feeds their "kids" and fetches water from a metered faucet to take a shower.
+The Twilight fan then spends the afternoon reading.